dborges/algolia-dborges-demo/README.md

  - InstantSearch

         The main wrapper component that initializes the InstantSearch functionality.
+Added insights to send back events to algolia.

  - SearchBox

         A search input box that allows users to enter their search queries.
+Set autofocus and placeholder.

+ - CurrentRefinements

+        When using the RefinementList added ability to show current refinements if you wanted to remove refinement filtering.

  - Hits

         Displays search results in a list.
+The Hit function was modified to send an OnClick event for One-Click Purchasing for conversion data.

  - Highlight